-DailyVMT), including local trips and through traffic in the Study Area are mostly carried on major arterial roadways and a relatively smaller part on the freeways.
+Daily VMT, including local trips and through traffic in the Study Area are mostly carried on major arterial roadways and a relatively smaller portion on the freeways.
 This is a reflection of the previously mentioned lack of major freeway facilities in the sub-corridor.
 Table 5.10 shows the VMT in the sub-corridor by facility type.
 As shown, the arterial network carries 59 percent of the daily VMT.
 However, daily VHT is nearly split 30/70 between freeways (including HOV lanes) and arterial network, reflecting lower speeds on the arterials and further underscoring the lack of freeways in the sub-corridor.
 As compared to the other sub-corridors, this area has relatively less VMT per service population and it ranks seven out of the ten sub-corridors.

-Table 5.10 | VMT by Facility Type
+Table 5.10 | VMT by Facility Type Beaumont to Temecula Sub-Corridor